Nellie B. Allen

 Nellie Beatrice Osborn Allen (1874–1961) was an American landscape architect.
 She is known for her knot gardens.

 Early life and education

 Allen was born on October 23, 1874, in Cameron, Missouri, to David and Pauline Osborn, who were originally from Virginia.
 Her father was a farmer, and she was the fourth of five children, with one brother and three sisters.

-Prior to 1900 she married Sidney P. Allen, founded the Louisiana Land and Exploration Company.
+Prior to 1900 she married Sidney P. Allen, founder of the Louisiana Land and Exploration Company.
 By 1916, she had raised a daughter, divorced her husband, and decided to enter the field of landscape architecture.

 In 1916, under the name Beatrice Osborn Allen, she enrolled at the Lowthorpe School of Landscape Architecture for Women.
 She remained there for three years, and her thesis project at Lowthorpe included a knot garden, which would later become her specialty.
 After graduating in 1919, she traveled in Europe, to which she would return periodically throughout her life.